 - It provides the right mindset: the founding team can make anything happen.

 - It cultivates a deep overview of the different areas of the business, making iteration super-fast and decision-making easier and smoother.

 - When at the point of hiring, you’ll know the difference between average people and great people.

 - You develop a passion for all of the different areas you get involved in.

-What Joel suggests is that each founder should find the hacks and tricks to validate his assumptions with the weapons they have in their armory.
-For at a certain point you’ll have such an interesting proposition that a good technical co-founder will come on board.
+What Joel suggests is that each founder should find the hacks and tricks to validate their assumptions with the weapons they have in their armoury.
+At a certain point, you’ll have such an interesting proposition that a good technical co-founder will come on board.